timbermill/logspout/README.md

 # Logspout with GELF adapter

-This image contains [Logspout](https://github.com/gliderlabs/logspout) which is compiled with [GELF adapter](https://github.com/rickalm/logspout-gelf) so you can forward Docker logs in GELF format using `gelf://hostname:port` as the Logspout command.
+This image contains [Logspout](https://github.com/gliderlabs/logspout) which is compiled with [GELF adapter](https://github.com/rickalm/logspout-gelf) and [Logstash adapter](https://github.com/looplab/logspout-logstash) so you can forward Docker logs as the Logspout command:

+* in GELF format using `gelf://hostname:port`
+* in Logstash format using `logstash://hostname:port`

 ## Usage

 Always read the official instructions first.
 This image should work the same way.
-Just use `gelf` as the protocol scheme.
+Just use `gelf` and/or `logstash` as the protocol scheme.

-Remember to set the hostname of the container to something meaningfull, because that gets set as the source of the GELF message.
+Remember to set the hostname of the container to something meaningfull, because that gets set as the source of the messages.

 ### CLI example

-`docker run -d --name=logspout --restart=unless-stopped -h $(hostname -f) -v /var/run/docker.sock:/var/run/docker.sock vincit/logspout-gelf gelf://my.log.server:12201`
+`docker run -d --name=logspout --restart=unless-stopped -h $(hostname -f) -v /var/run/docker.sock:/var/run/docker.sock vincit/logspout-gelf gelf://my.log.server:12201,logstash://my.log.server:5000`

 ### Docker Compose example